jayahir/groktls/README.md

-grokls
+GrokTLS
 ======

-Java library for parsing TLS cipher suite names and filtering them using OpenSSL like syntax
+Java library for parsing TLS cipher suite and protocol variant names and filtering them using simple builder syntax or OpenSSL like filter expressions.